Bekaert - Update on the Liquidity Agreement

 |NV Bekaert SA

-Börse aktuell - Live TickerWeltweite IT-Probleme: ATX und DAX gehen schwächer ins Wochenende -- Asiens Börsen letztlich mehrheitlich in Rot
+Börse aktuell - Live TickerVor Inflationsdaten aus den USA: ATX und DAX leichter erwartet -- Asiens Börsen uneins

+Der heimische und der deutsche Aktienmarkt dürften mit moderaten Abgaben in den Freitagshandel starten.
+Die asiatischen Indizes zeigen sich vor dem Wochenende mit gemischten Vorzeichen.
+Die US-Indizes beendeten den Handel am Donnerstag mit gemischten Vorzeichen.